tooploox/holo/Input documentation/VTK_Input_data_specification.md

 		- Each vector is corresponding to a vertex in **POINTS**, mapped by their order.
 		- Number and order of colors between frames is not supposed to change.

 	- **Vectors fn float** is a list of vectors, signifying orientation and speed of a particular point in the flow.
+We use this vector's length and color to visualise the speed of this point in the flow.
 		- Similar to **POINTS**, Vectors are described by 3 (x,y,z) floats.
 		- There should be only one vector per line and vertex.
 		- Each vector is corresponding to a vertex in **POINTS**, mapped by their order.